vtexdocs/dev-portal-content/docs/vtex-io/Getting-Started/vtex-io-documentation-1-developing-storefront-apps-using-react-and-vtex-io/vtex-io-documentation-4-declaring-a-theme-block.md

 ## Before you start

 - Make sure you are familiar with the core concepts of Store Framework, including blocks, store themes, and templates.
-If you need to refresh your knowledge or get acquainted with these concepts, you can refer to the getting started tutorial on [**building storefronts with Store Framework**](https://developers.vtex.com/docs/guides/getting-started-3).
+If you need to refresh your knowledge or get acquainted with these concepts, you can refer to the getting started tutorial on [building storefronts with Store Framework](https://developers.vtex.com/docs/guides/getting-started-3).

 - Check our recommended practices for tooling, features, flexibility, scalability, performance, accessibility, internationalization, and styling.
 For more information, please refer to [Best practices for developing custom storefront components](https://developers.vtex.com/docs/guides/vtex-io-documentation-developing-custom-storefront-components).